History | Culture | Ancestry

 MacDonald’s impression of the land around Inverness was that it was depopulated.
 His guide indicated that this was due to emigration to America and army recruitment, particularly for regiments going to India.
 He noticed that the Sabbath was strictly adhered to, and that the population travelled a considerable distance to attend church.
 He also saw fewer people wearing the traditional highland clothing, a decline, that he was told, had been accelerated in the previous 20 years as roads improved and trade interactions increased with the south.
 MacDonald was particularly perplexed by the custom of highland females carrying their footwear and walking bare-feet in order to prevent their shoes from being ruined by the mud.
 He was equally curious about the physique of Scottish females and he describes them as having “strong legs and big feet”, even amongst the women of what he describes as “higher society”.
 It is up to the reader to determine if this is intended as a compliment.

 After leaving Inverness, MacDonald boarded a steam ship on Loch Ness, proceeding to Fort Augustus and then on to Fort William.
 The next day he woke at 5am to see Ben Nevis glistening in the sun before setting off on his journey to Arasaig and his awaiting ferry for the Isles.
 On the way, MacDonald passed through Glenfinnan and the monument to the highlanders who rallied to the Jacobite cause in 1745 but curiously he leaves little comment regarding it.
-At Borrodale, Marshal MacDonald met with a John MacDonald at his home, less than a mile from where Marshal MacDonald’s father had fled Scotland with Prince Charles in 1746.
+At Borrodale, Marshal MacDonald met with a John MacDonald at his home, about two miles from where Marshal MacDonald’s father had fled Scotland with Prince Charles in 1746.
 Like Marshal MacDonald’s father, John MacDonald of Borrodale’s grandfather had assisted the Prince during the uprising, receiving a silver snuff box and a lock of the Prince’s hair as a reward.
-After viewing these heirlooms, Marshal MacDonald was guided to the nearby castle of MacDonald of Clanranald, then to Arasaig and his awaiting ship.
+After viewing these heirlooms, Marshal MacDonald was guided to a nearby castle of MacDonald of Clanranald, then to Arasaig and his awaiting ship.